flyingsquad/journal-enricher/README.md

 The enrichers @ActivateScene[], @Goto, @OpenCompendium[], @MonkXP[] and @MonkRoll[] are processed similarly.

-The compendium name is in two parts: the first part is "world" for compendiums in your world, or the module or system name, following by a dot, then the id of the pack, which you find system.json or module.json file where the compendium is stored.
+The compendium name is in two parts: the first part is "world" for compendiums in your world, or the module or system name, following by a dot, then the id of the pack, which you can find in the system.json or module.json file where the compendium is stored.

 For example, the D&D 5e Monsters compendium is @OpenCompendium[dnd5e.monsters].